behnamasadi/cpp_tutorials/README.md

 `docker run --name cpp_container -v /home/behnam/workspace/cpp_tutorials:/cpp_tutorials -it cpp_tutorials`

+3. If you have already created a container from the docker image, you can start it with:

+`docker start -i cpp_container`

+4. You can remove unnecessary images and containers by:

+`docker image prune -a`

+`docker container prune`

+### GUI application with docker
-if you need to develop GUI applications, you need to run:
+1. You need to run:

 `docker run --name cpp_container -v /home/behnam/workspace/cpp_tutorials:/cpp_tutorials --env="DISPLAY" --env="QT_X11_NO_MITSHM=1" --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw"  -it cpp_tutorials`

-and then on the host run the following (every time you run your container):
+2. On the host run the following (every time you run your container):

 `export containerId=$(docker ps -l -q)`